bh2smith/wraptor-agent/README.md

-# Near Safe Agent
+# Bitte Open WETH9 Agent

-A Next.js project that provides an AI assistant for managing [Safe](https://safe.global) accounts through a plugin interface.
+A Next.js project that provides an AI assistant for wrapping and unwrapping WETH9 through a plugin interface.

 ## Getting Started